-Ajit Pawar back-stabbed us, cheated Chhatrapati Shivaji Maharaj and Maharashtra: shiv-Sena
+Sena accuses Ajit Pawar of cheating Shivaji Maharaj and Maharashtra, calls him 'backstabber'

 Union Minister Amit Shah congratulates Maharashtra CM Devendra Fadnavis and deputy CM Ajit Pawar.
 "I am confident that this government will continue working for the growth and development," Amit Shah said in a tweet.

-After being sworn in as the deputy CM, Ajit Pawar said that he decided to take this call as the talks between the NCP, Congress and Shiv Sena were never ending.
+After being sworn in as the deputy CM, Ajit Pawar said that he decided to take this call as the talks between the NCP, Congress and Shiv Sena were never-ending.
 There was a need to give Maharashtra a stable government, said Ajit Pawar, who is Sharad Pawar's nephew.
 It may be recalled that Sharad Pawar had met with Prime Minister Narendra Modi for 40 minutes last week.
 Pawar had said that he was meeting with the PM to discuss the farmer issue in Maharashtra.

+Has Ajit Pawar split the NCP and joined hand with the BJP

 The BJP has 105 seats, while the NCP has 54.
 In the 288 member assembly, the magic mark is 245 and both the parties are comfortably ahead of the mark.
-The Shiv Sena and the Congress on the other hand have 56 and 44 seats each.
+The Shiv Sena and the Congress, on the other hand, have 56 and 44 seats each.